elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 </a>
 <figcaption>
 <a href="https://commons.wikimedia.org/wiki/File:Creative_commons_license_spectrum.svg">
 Creative commons license spectrum by Shaddim; original CC license symbols by Creative Commons.
+CCBY 4.0 license
 </a>
 </figcaption>
 </figure>

-**CC0** means you can freely use!
+If you see a **CC0** means you can freely use!
 While **(C)** means all rights reserved.
 Between them you can find many options, for example the **CCBY**, second one in the right top, means you can share and adapt as long as citing **by** whom it was created.

 As you have seen in the previous chapter, open and FAIR are not the same.
 So even if you have all rights reserved it can still be FAIR, it can be findable, accessible, interoperable and reusable.
 Maybe to reuse you need to pay, but it means it is not open, however it is still FAIR.
 What we strongly encourage is to use a CCBY or similar, where you are recognized but it is still open, so, combining both principles FAIR and OPEN.

 It is good to remember that this should be taken into account in both directions!
-Always, **ALWAYS**, check the licenses of materials, images and videos you want to use, and add a license to your materials.
+Always...
+I mean **ALWAYS** check the licenses of materials, images and videos you want to use, and add a license to your materials too.

 If you are accessing a CCBY license you should take in account some [good practices](https://wiki.creativecommons.org/wiki/Recommended_practices_for_attribution#This_is_a_good_attribution_for_material_you_modified_slightly) of how to make good citations/atribution